Leadership Team

 Dean, College of Humanities and Social Sciences

-Sherman Elloitt, EdD, started with GCU in January 2011 as faculty member in the College of Education where he served for a year and half as chair of secondary education.
-Dr. Elliott then served as the assistant dean of the College of Humanities and Social Sciences prior to his appointment as dean.
-Before joining GCU, Dr. Elloitt held the positions of assistant clinical professor of secondary education and director of the Center of Civics Education at Arizona State University.
+Sherman Elliott, EdD, started with GCU in January 2011 as a faculty member in the College of Education where he served for a year and a half as chair of secondary education.
+Since 2013, Dr. Elliott has served as the assistant dean and recently acting dean of the College of Humanities and Social Sciences.
+Prior to joining GCU, Dr. Elliott held the positions of assistant clinical professor of secondary education and director of the Center for Civics Education at Arizona State University.

 Loading